Credit: SaskParks

 See Sand Dunes

-Have you checked out the sand dunes at Douglas Provincial Park?
+Have you checked out the dunes at Douglas Provincial Park?
 These active dunes stretch more than 1 km in length and as high as 30 m and can be accessed via a hiking trail.

 Visit Regina Beach